-- Coordinate with the Plant Manager to assess the area for any secondary emergency contingencies, to the extent it is safe to do so. - If any secondary emergency contingencies (e.g., a fire) are identified, follow the procedures outlined in this plan. - Secure the area against unauthorized entry using existing security features (e.g., ensure access road gates are secured) and supplemental measures, as needed, (e.g., set up safety cones, warning ribbon, etc.). - Coordinate with the Plant Manager and O&M Manager to establish appropriate procedures to repair, remove, and/or replace the failed equipment. - Affected neighboring property(s) to the project will be assessed to determine the extent and nature of any spill or release, including but not limited to fiberglass and debris release, and the extent and nature of said release.
-If it is determined that any crops of landowners or adjacent landowners were impacted as a result of any spill or release, equitable compensation will be provided to those impacted farmers.
+- Coordinate with the Plant Manager to assess the area for any secondary emergency contingencies, to the extent it is safe to do so. - o If any secondary emergency contingencies (e.g., a fire) are identified, follow the procedures outlined in this plan. - Secure the area against unauthorized entry using existing security features (e.g., ensure access road gates are secured) and supplemental measures, as needed, (e.g., set up safety cones, warning ribbon, etc.). - Coordinate with the Plant Manager and O&M Manager to establish appropriate procedures to repair, remove, and/or replace the failed equipment.